fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 1c beta 3.
 I have extended the criticalEvent code and now set this up for testing.

 1c beta 5 Make processSerialInput a task (suggested by Sven Rosvall).

+### CANTOTEMPIN

+CANTOTEMPIN is a version of CANTOTEM using IoAbstraction for the buttons as with CAN1602PIN

+There are also variants called CANTOTEMPINX, Y and Z with detail changes.